DamoM73/turtle_vid_tute/lesson_5.md

 ### Branching control structure

-Branching is the control structure that allows the program's flow it take alternative paths.
+The branching control structure allows the program's flow it take alternative paths.
 Let's use a practical example to better understand this.

 Open the file **lesson_4_pt_2.py** then save it as **lesson_5_pt_1a.py**